shawkui/shawkui.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a Ph.D. candidate in the School of Data Science (SDS), the Chinese University of Hong Kong, Shenzhen (CUHKSZ) under the supervision of [**Professor Hongyuan Zha**](https://sds.cuhk.edu.cn/en/teacher/65).
+I am currently visiting The University of Texas at Dallas.
+Before that, I am a Ph.D. candidate in the School of Data Science (SDS), the Chinese University of Hong Kong, Shenzhen (CUHKSZ) under the supervision of [**Professor Hongyuan Zha**](https://sds.cuhk.edu.cn/en/teacher/65).
 During 2021.9-2024.5, I also worked with [**Professor Baoyuan Wu**](https://sites.google.com/site/baoyuanwu2015/).
 Previously, I received my Bachelor's degree (rank No.1, first-class honor) in Electronic Information Engineering from the School of Science and Engineering (SSE), CUHKSZ.

 Research